Get a No Obligation Quote Today!

-Harrow is London’s twelfth largest borough, but is also a town within its own right.
-It is found in the North West area of Greater London, and borders the Hertfordshire countryside.
+Harrow is London’s twelfth largest borough but is also a town in its own right.
+It is located in the North West area of Greater London and borders the Hertfordshire countryside.
 Living in Harrow is very popular, as many like the feeling of living in a town outside of the hustle and bustle of central London, whilst having excellent transport links.

 Moving to Harrow

 Harrow covers a large area, and there are numerous different properties in each of these locations.
 There are rows of Victorian terraces and some elegant Georgian family homes, interspersed with Arts & Crafts influenced terraces and large Victorian and Edwardian houses.
 However, the majority of Harrow is dominated by thirties semi-detached houses.